How to Write the Cornell University Essays 2020-2021

-The Dyson School’s 3% acceptance rate makes it the most competitive school at Cornell.
+The Dyson School is known as one of the most competitive at Cornell.
 In order to stand out among the tough competition, you will need to clearly explain why your goals and interests align with Dyson’s unique program.

 Your choice to apply to Dyson should extend beyond a basic interest in economics or management.
 Dyson’s program is interdisciplinary in nature, and the school encourages its students to study various disciplines outside of AEM.
 Having a distinct interdisciplinary focus such as agro-economics is a great way to stand out in your supplemental essay.